 Chamara Silva, searching for a Test recall after four years, scored 163 and dominated England’s bowling attack in scorching temperatures and 80% humidity.

-It all added up to the hardest day to date on England’s brief tour, with particular concerns over firstchoice spinner Graeme Swann, who sent down 21 overs without success at a cost of nearly five an over.
+It all added up to the hardest day to date on England’s brief tour, with particular concerns over firstchoice spinner Graeme Swann, who sent down 21 overs without success at a cost of nearly five

 But there will be some relief that Broad was first passed fit following an ankle sprain and then returned figures of three for 55, including two wickets in his first spell.